apache/parquet-format/LogicalTypes.md

     </tr>
 </table>

-### INTERVAL types
+### Interval types

 #### INTERVAL
 `INTERVAL` is *deprecated*.
-Please use `INTERVAL_YEAR_MONTH` and `INTERVAL_DAY_TIME` as a more precise representation per [ANSI SQL Standard](https://www.ibm.com/docs/en/informix-servers/14.10.0?topic=types-ansi-sql-standards-datetime-interval-values).
+Please use `INTERVAL_YEAR_MONTH` and `INTERVAL_DAY_TIME` as a more precise representation per [ANSI SQL Standard](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Data-Types.html#GUID-7690645A-0EE3-46CA-90DE-C96DF5A01F8F).

 `INTERVAL` is used for an interval of time.
 It must annotate a `fixed_len_byte_array` of length 12.
 This array stores three little-endian